 I believe in the power of words to engage, inspire and capture the imagination.
 And access to the arts is vital to a good quality of life; enriching, uplifting, provoking and inspiring.

-Life with more cowbell is an arts/culture blog, shouting out the good word on the Toronto arts scene.
-With a focus on local theatre, as well as music, poetry/spoken word, comedy and visual arts, cowbell is a part-time, unpaid, one-person operation.
+The blog.
+Life with more cowbell started out in 2011 as an arts/culture blog, shouting out the good word on the Toronto arts scene with positive, experiential reviews, peppered with artist interviews and broadcast boosts.
+With a focus on local theatre, as well as music, poetry/spoken word, comedy and visual arts, cowbell flourished as a part-time, unpaid, one-person operation.
 And, yes, the blog’s title was inspired, in part, by the famous SNL sketch.

-Cowbell’s friendly neighbourhood reviewer/interviewer Cate (aka Cathy) McKim studied visual arts at York University and acting at George Brown Theatre School.
-By day, she works as a consultant at words with cowbell, providing copy editing and writing services, as well as voice-over work.
+The blogger.
+Cowbell’s multidisciplinary storyteller/writer/arts supporter Cate (aka Cathy) McKim studied visual arts at York University and acting at George Brown Theatre School.
+By day, she works as an accidental freelance copy editor and writer (words with cowbell), and voice-over artist.